dextools-io/integration-sdk/http-adapter/README.md

   exchange: {
     // Address of the factory contract
     factoryAddress: string
-    // Name of the token
+    // Name of the exchange
     name: string
     // URL of exchange Logo
     logoURL?: string